elalienx/spike-postgres/README.md

 The `host: "myName",` inside `database.js` **must** match the service name `services: myName:` on `docker-compose.yaml`

+## Glitch

+Make sure to destroy the images before making a new one, otherwise the databases will glitch like crazy!

 ## Express sentStatus() vs status()

 - `sentStatus(status_code)` sends the `status_code` to the client inmediatelly.